tuckthomas/ALS-FTD-Dashboard/README.md

 ## Public API
 To allow others to easily obtain and customize the same dataset built here, I have chosen Django Ninja API.
 Currently, only a single API end-point is created.
 However, at a later date in the near future, additional API end-points will be created.

-## How can I manually extract the data in the meantime?
+## How can I download your raw dataset in the meantime?
 By vising [f-als.com](https://www.f-als.com) and viewing the 'Raw Data' tab of the dashboard, there is an option in the upper right-hand corner of the table.
 Selecting the option will provide a drop-down menu allowing the site visitor the following extraction options:
 - CSV
 - XLSX